telerik/xaml-docs/controls/raddatetimepicker/events.md

 # Events

-Here is more detailed information about the events exposed by the __RadDateTimePicker__ control:
+This article provides more detailed information about the events exposed by the __RadDateTimePicker__ control.
+As it inherits from the **Control** class, it also inherits all of its public events.
+A full list of the inherited events can be found [here](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.control#events).
+In addition, the RadDateTimePicker exposes a few useful events.

 ## ParseDateTimeValue

 The __ParseDateTimeValue__ event is raised in the following cases:

-* On lost focus
+* When the control loses focus.

-* When you select a value from the drop-down pane
+* When you select a value from the drop-down pane.

-* When you type a character in the control's input box
+* When you type a character in the control's input box.

-The event handler receives two arguments:
+The **ParseDateTimeEventHandler** receives two arguments:

 * The sender argument contains the __RadDateTimePicker__ control.